 Simple rough orientation isn’t always simple.

 Look at the rough you want to cut from all sides.
 Take some measurements, then look at some gem designs.
 You might be surprised.
 Seemingly “simple” rough with an obvious orientation may offer other choices that could work much better.
 Don’t just automatically cut the obvious shape.
-Sometimes, you might get better yields with another shape or orientation.
+Sometimes, you might get better yields or colors with another shape or orientation.

 In this case, I’d still cut a rectangle, only as a cushion with a keel.
 However, using a different orientation will yield a much larger stone.
 My choice may not be obvious, especially to a novice cutter.